flathub/com.fightcade.Fightcade/README.md

 Please ensure that your hardware is DXVK capable (Vulkan support) before doing this.

+## I'm having issues on my Steam Deck/SteamOS device!
+If you are having issues in gaming mode (such as replays not opening) please install `com.fightcade.Fightcade.Steamos`.

+This is an optional extension that improves compatibility with SteamOS.

+Please report any SteamOS-specific bugs [in that repo's issue tracker](https://github.com/flathub/com.fightcade.Fightcade.Steamos/issues)

 ## How do I use Fightcade JSON?
 Extract the zip with the json files directly into `~/.var/app/com.fightcade.Fightcade/data`